oist/optinist/docs/gui/workflow.md

 <br/>

-### Connect Algorithm Edge
+### Connecting BOX Edges
-To make workflow, connect edges between node to node by drag&drop.
+To create workflow pipeline, connect edges between node to node by drag&drop.
 You can only connect the same color edges (correspond to arguments and returns type, imageType, timeSeries type, ...).

 **DataType List**